traefik-tech-blog/traefik-sre-logging/README.md

 ## TimeZone and Buffering

-Now, let's try to change the TimeZone and use the buffering feature, to gain some performance.
+Now, let's try to change the time zone and use the buffering feature, to gain some performance.

 ```diff
 --- traefik-values-05.yaml	2022-12-05 17:56:34.397503223 +0100